-Popular culture has always helped contribute to language development and been responsible for many little additions over the years.
+Popular culture has always helped contribute to language development and be responsible for many little additions over the years.
 Cinema is one of the key delivery methods that has ensured new words and phrases have been given the chance of becoming adopted by a worldwide mainstream audience.
 While some may only have a fleeting period in the limelight, others become indoctrinated into everyday language long term.
-Here’s a list of a few of the all-time classics in no particular order, I can imagine a few of these have caused major headaches for translators and subtitlers along the way!
+Here’s a list of a few of the all-time classics in no particular order, I can imagine a few of these have caused major headaches for translators and subtitles along the way.

 1. “Yippie-ki-yay Mother f*cker”

 Origin: “Yippie-ki-yay Mother f*cker” is John McClane’s (Bruce Willis) response to Hans Gruber (Alan Rickman) when asked, “Do you really think you have a chance against us Mr. Cowboy?”.
 It subsequently became a catchphrase used in all forthcoming sequels.
 Originally based on an old cowboy expression of joy (without the expletive) Yippie-i-o ki yay – Bruce himself claims the line was just ad-lib and the rest is, as they say, history.

 2. “Show me the Money”

 Made famous in Jerry Maguire (1996)